Doping in baseball: MLB steroid policy

 Over most of the course of Major League Baseball history, steroid testing was not a major issue.
 In 1991, Commissioner Fay Vincent sent a memo to all teams stating that steroid use was against the rules, though there was no official rule change.
-Vincent has said that the memo was intended as a "moral statement" to the players, rather than a "legal one", that "the only way a change could be made was through collective bargaining," and "When I left baseball, there was no written policy on drug activity in baseball."
+Vincent has said that the memo was intended as a "moral statement" to the players, rather than a "legal one", that "the only way a change could be made was through collective bargaining," According to Vincent, “When [he] left baseball, there was no written policy on drug activity in baseball."

 The 1991 memo did not ban the use of steroids.
 Steroids were first banned from use in MLB in 2005, with HGH banned from use in 2011.
 Fay Vincent is actually on record stating that Congress has a list of illegal substances that include steroids that one must obtain via a prescription.
 He is on record of saying that he in no way banned steroids from MLB, but merely passed along the information that Congress considered the substances illegal without a prescription.

 After the BALCO scandal, which involved allegations that top baseball players had used illegal performance-enhancing drugs, Major League Baseball banned steroids.
 The policy, which was accepted by Major League Baseball players and owners, was issued at the start of the 2005 season and went as follows:

 A first positive test resulted in a suspension of ten games, a second positive test resulted in a suspension of 30 games, the third positive test resulted in a suspension of 60 games, the fourth positive test resulted in a suspension of one full year, and a fifth positive test resulted in a penalty at the commissioner's discretion.
 Players were tested at least once per year, with the chance that several players could be tested many times.